|

 Gordon was startlingly good."

+Ben Casey: "But Linda Only Smiled" October 9, 1961.
+Jeanne Cooper, Susan Gordon.
 With an opening line unlike any other in her career, Susan's character (Cathy Reed), striking an ethereal-pose, utters to Ben Casey the words, "Are you God?"
 What follows is a dramatic story in which Dr. Casey is "put to the test" by Cathy's mother, an extremely stubborn woman whose personal beliefs become an obstacle to Dr. Casey's administering medical treatment to her daughter.
 This life-or-death struggle provided the basis for a storyline which allowed the small cast to put their acting skills to the test.
 Evidence of this -- Jeanne Cooper earned an Emmy nomination for her performance as Linda in this, the second episode of the Ben Casey series.

 The

-Danny Thomas Show:
+Danny Thomas Show:"Danny and the

-Brownies."
-December 4, 1961.
+Brownies" December 4, 1961.
 Written by Ray Singer and

 Dick Chevillat; Story Consultant: Danny Simon; Produced and Directed